ustasb/pandata/README.md

 This will install Pandata as a command-line tool called 'pandata'.

-This first argument can be either an email associated with a Pandora account or a Pandora webname.
-The Pandora webname is what Pandora uses to identify you and can be found in Pandora's URL: pandora.com/profile/my_web_name
+The first argument can be either an email associated with a Pandora account or a Pandora webname.
+A webname is what Pandora uses to identify a user and can be found in Pandora's URL: pandora.com/profile/<my_web_name>

 Examples:

     pandata john@example.com --liked_tracks
     pandata my_webname --all
     pandata my_webname -lLb --json

 Options:

         --all                        Get all data
     -a, --recent_activity            Get recent activity
     -B, --bookmarked_artists         Get all bookmarked artists